 - Facebook Chat: Facebook Chat is a Facebook-hosted live chat that is embedded on your website.
 Users can click on the chat pop-up screen to engage with someone on your team for help or to complete a sale.

 - Google Maps: Use the Google Maps plugin to show visitors where your business is located.
 You can also use this to generate directions for visitors, making it a helpful feature for any brick-and-mortar business.

 - Google Reviews: Most businesses receive reviews on Google, and including these reviews on your website can help build social proof and instill confidence in site visitors.

-- Frequently Asked Questions: It’s possible to create a FAQs section without a plugin, but a plugin makes it easier and more organized, so many businesses choose to use an FAQ plugin rather than manually designing their own section.
+- Frequently asked questions: It’s possible to create a frequently asked questions (FAQs) section without a plugin, but a plugin makes it easier and more organized, so many businesses choose to use a FAQ plugin rather than manually designing their own section.

 Select & Install Plugins